 The important thing to appreciate is that the name on the prescription is the person with legal responsibility for the prescription.

 Therefore although a consultant may advise a medication, if the GP doesn't feel competent or comfortable to prescribe and accept responsibility for the prescription they are under no obligation to prescribe it.
+Shared Care is entirely optional for GPs.

 Shared Care requires the agreement of ALL parties.
 This includes the patient, to undergo monitoring blood tests for example.